maul0803/Projet-Data-Science-ING2/README.md

-# Project F8: Binary Prediction
+# Project F8: Predicting Smoking Status for a Smoke-Free Future

 The project comes from a Kaggle competition: Binary Prediction of Smoker Status using Bio-Signals